leafspark/thinkacademy/README.md

 # thinkacademy-reverse-engineered
 Reverse-engineering of the ThinkAcademy classroom app

-View as raw for correct formatting because I'm too lazy to use markdown.

-(Gonna be split into separate pages soon)
 Unpack the asar files (Electron app)

 "npx @electron/asar extract app.asar ."

 Windows command (Node.js required)

 Once installed use Chromium DevTools to examine